cds-astro/cds-moc-rust/crates/cli/README.md

     pos             Create a Spatial MOC from a list of positions in decimal degrees (one pair per line, longitude first, then latitude)
-    ring            Create a Spatial MOC from the given ring timerange       Create a Time MOC from a list of time range (one range per line, lower bound first, then upper bound)
+    ring            Create a Spatial MOC from the given ring stcs            Create a Spatial MOC from a STC-S input timerange       Create a Time MOC from a list of time range (one range per line, lower bound first, then upper bound)
     timerangepos    Create a Space-Time MOC from a list of time range and positions in decimal degrees (tmin first,